Watch for cyclists

 • Rain makes everything worse.
 As a pedestrian, you’ve probably gotten splashed by a passing car driving through a puddle; imagine how that feels mile after mile.
 Cars and trucks kick up spray that can soak riders and drastically cut visibility, adding danger to the misery.
 This also increases stopping distance.
 Again, give cyclists as wide a berth as you can.

 • Watch out for other dangers.
 It can be jarring if you hit a pothole in your car; for bike riders it can be catastrophic.
-Be aware that bikers need to dodge hazards that you cruise right over.
+Be aware that cyclists need to dodge hazards that you cruise right over.
 This can inadvertently cause them to swerve into your path.

 • If nothing else convinces you… If you have a brush with a cyclist, you could face criminal charges, lose your driver’s license for a stretch, and potentially lose your private auto insurance permanently.

-The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions, or information provided.
+The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company, SI, and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions, or information provided.
 It is the user’s responsibility to confirm compliance with any applicable local, state, or federal regulations.
-Information obtained from or via Grinnell Mutual Reinsurance Company should not be used as the basis for legal advice and should be confirmed with alternative sources.
+Information obtained from or via Grinnell Mutual Reinsurance Company, SI, should not be used as the basis for legal advice and should be confirmed with alternative sources.